Secret deals. Threats of mass destruction. Shifting loyalties.

 What a difference 800 years makes.

-He may be king, but unlike his older brother Richard the Lionheart, John has no stirring nickname, and everyone from the Pope to his own court seem to think his crown is up for grabs.
+He may be king, but unlike his older brother Richard the Lionheart, John has no stirring nickname, and everyone from the Pope to his own court seems to think his crown is up for grabs.
 Taking his audience back to the time of the Magna Carta, Shakespeare slyly commented on the politics of his own day.
 Now director Aaron Posner brings us this toxic brew of ambition and indecision in this rarely staged but timely history.
-With Kate Eastwood Norris as Philip the Bastard and Holly Twyford as Constance, Arthur’s tragic mother.

-The medieval court of King John is transported to our stage through Andrew Cohen's scenic design.
-Scroll down this page for a sneak peak.
+The court of King John is transported to our stage through Andrew Cohen's scenic design.
+Scroll down this page for a sneak peak along with a look at the costume designs by Sarah Cubbage.

 Visit Folger Digital Texts to view a detailed synopsis and download a free copy of the full Folger Shakespeare Library edition of King John.

-Folger Theatre gratefully acknowledges the kind support of our sponsors.
-For a full list of sponsors for King John, please visit our Sponsors page.
+Folger Theatre gratefully acknowledges the kind support of the following sponsors.

 Folger Theatre's production is part of Shakespeare in American Communities, a national program of the National Endowment for the Arts in partnership with Arts Midwest.